Roshk01/Research_summary_AI/README.md

 - Search research papers from arXiv
 - Classify summaries into topics
 - Summarize papers using a transformer model
-- Generate audio from summaries using TTS
+- Generate audio from summaries using gTTS
 - Dockerized for one-command deployment

 ---